What Is Frangipani Oil?

 Frangipani oil comes from frangipani, also known as plumeria, a member of the Apocynaceae (Dogbane family).
 The plant is related to oleander (Nerium oleander) and has different species that can be distinguished by their differently shaped leaves and growing habits.

-Frangipani oil has a strong, rich, heady, and exotic fragrance that make it valuable in perfumery.
+Frangipani oil has a strong, rich, heady and exotic fragrance that makes it valuable in perfumery.
 Some may even describe the scent as “romantic.”
-The oil is either clear or pale yellow, and is slightly viscous.
+The oil is either clear or pale yellow and is slightly viscous.